ankane/blind_index/README.md

 Designed for use with [attr_encrypted](https://github.com/attr-encrypted/attr_encrypted)

-Here’s a [full example](https://ankane.org/securing-user-emails-in-rails) of how to use it with Devise
+Here’s a [full example](https://ankane.org/securing-user-emails-in-rails) of how to use it

 [![Build Status](https://travis-ci.org/ankane/blind_index.svg?branch=master)](https://travis-ci.org/ankane/blind_index)